hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-gene | DPYD | The gene for which the pharmaco entry is applicable haplotype | 1* HOM | The haplotype of the gene found in the germline data of the patient.
+gene | DPYD | The gene for which the pharmaco entry is applicable haplotypes | 1* HOM, Normal function | A list of haplotypes found for the gene along with their predicted function.

 1 molecular evidence